Automate Graphic Design using Python

 Start the loop

-Your script will loop through the lines of your data frame to generate one label for each line.
+Your script will loop over the rows of your data frame to generate a single label for each row.

 For each label, you start by creating a blank canvas with a black border and specific dimensions (500, 200) in pixels.